Menu

 2: Apply for Financial Aid

-Get free money to attend BCC!
+• Get free money to attend BCC!
 File your FAFSA today!
 Each year, more than 80% of BCC students receive an average award of $5,000.
-Applications may be submitted starting October 1 of the year before you will attend.
+Applications may be submitted starting Oct.
+1 of the year before you will attend.

-For more information, contact Student Financial Services or call 413-499-4660.
+• For more information, contact Student Financial Services or call 413-499-4660.

-3: Log into MyBCC
+3: Log in to MyBCC

-Access MyBCC to log into Self-Service.
+• Access MyBCC to log in to Self-Service.
 Here you can search and select classes, pay your tuition bill and more.

-Set up your BCC email to receive important messages from the College.
+• Set up your BCC email to receive important messages from the College.
 Student usernames are the letter "s" plus your Student ID, for example, s0123456.
 Your password is the last six digits of your Social Security Number.

-Students: BCC takes your password security seriously!
-Change your password every 90 days.
+Students: Change your password every 90 days

 Security breach attempts are unfortunately becoming everyday occurrences across the nation, so we must be vigilant about protecting our data.
 In response, the IT team has initialized two security enhancements: 90-day password reset and Multi-Factor Authentication (MFA) for Office 365.
 These security enhancements will better protect the College's Office 365 services (email, One Drive, Teams, etc.) The IT department asks that you complete these steps once you receive the prompt to avoid any interruption to your connection in current email, courses or other connections to campus.
+If you have any questions or issues, submit our help form or call 413-236-2165.

 4: Complete the Accuplacer*